mu373/documentation/docs/computation/hpc/intro/jupyter.md

 ## Getting computing nodes {#get-computing-node}
 Let's start by getting a computing node allocated.
 Why computing nodes?
 As the name tells, the login nodes are designed exclusively for "login" purposes, and thus any computations should be done on computing nodes.
 Take advantage of the available resources in the computing nodes!

 On Discovery, create a new batch file as following.
-This batch file specifies the options for the computing node, starts `tmux` and run it until the time limit. `tmux` is a terminal multiplexer that allows you to run use multiple panes and tabs in command line interface, and also keeps the session running in the background even when you close the screen (detach the session).
+This batch file specifies the options for the computing node, starts `tmux` and keeps the job running until the time limit. `tmux` is a terminal multiplexer that allows you to run use multiple panes and tabs in command line interface, and also keeps the session running in the background even when you close the screen (detach the session).

 ```bash title="tmux.sh"
 #!/bin/bash